hyperclock-2/copyright_block/README.md

 ## 🏢 About Max Elements

-Copyright Block is maintained by [Max Elements](https://max-elements.com/), providing premium web development and cybersecurity solutions.
+Dynamic Copyright is maintained by [Max Elements](https://max-elements.com/), providing premium web development and cybersecurity solutions.

 ## 🧰 Max Elements Toolbox

 **Max Elements Toolbox** represents our commitment to building and maintaining quality Backdrop CMS modules and themes for the community.

 This toolbox includes:
-- Essential utility modules (like Copyright Block and Language Switcher)
+- Essential utility modules (like Dynamic Copyright and Visual Language Switcher)
 - Professional themes
 - Client-proven solutions
 - All maintained long-term as part of our business offerings

-Copyright Block is part of this ongoing initiative to contribute quality tools to the Backdrop ecosystem.
+Dynamic Copyright is part of this ongoing initiative to contribute quality tools to the Backdrop ecosystem.

 ---